Towards Generalising Neural Implicit Representations: Conclusion

 \section{Conclusion}

-In this paper we have discussed the potential to generalise the encodings used by implicit representations to a broader range of tasks.
+In this paper we have discussed generalising the encodings used by implicit representations to a broader range of tasks.
 We discuss the current narrow focus of implicit representations, and the potential issues this raises for applications of implicit representations in the real world.
-We also introduce a modified formulation of the conventional segmentation task that is more applicable to implicit contexts, and detail an appropriate network to use for this new formulation.
-We choose two common computer vision tasks and demonstrate that through multi-task training, we can enrich the encodings achieving strong performance across the tasks without any loss in reconstruction accuracy, also showing how certain encodings can struggle with some tasks but not others.
+We introduced a modified formulation of the conventional segmentation task that is more applicable to implicit contexts, and detail an appropriate network to use for this new formulation.
+We show that as currently used, implicit encodings struggle to match the performance of the original data they aim to replace on common computer vision tasks, such as classification or part segmentation.
+We choose two common tasks and demonstrate that through multi-task training, we can enrich the encodings, achieving strong performance across the tasks without any loss in reconstruction accuracy.
+Through hold-out experiments, we showed improved performance on unseen tasks, when compared to single task training, without needing to retrain the encoder.